guga2002/Unicard.Api/README.md

 create index IDX_OrderId on OrderItems(OrderId);
 create index IDX_ProductId on OrderItems(ProductId);
 ```
-# Write stored procedures for the following:
+# 'Write stored procedures for the following':

 # 1.Retrieve all users who have placed an order: